Your attendance and engagement requirements

 As a student the College expects you to engage with your studies via a range of different means, so we can support you to achieve academic success.

-As a student you must:
+As a student you are expected to:-

 - Attend meetings and other activities as required by your department(s).